pgandev/Monocle/README.md

-THIS CHANGE REQUIRES YOU TO UPDATE YOUR DB TO ALLOW FOR LEVEL AND CP.
+THIS CHANGE REQUIRES YOU TO UPDATE YOUR DB TO ALLOW FOR FORM, LEVEL AND CP.
 YOU CAN USE PGADMIN/SQLWORKBENCH/OTHER TOOL OF CHOICE TO ADD THE FOLLOWING COLUMNS TO BOTH SIGHTINGS AND MYSTERY SIGHTINGS:

 -cp (SmallInt for POSTGRES.
 MYSQL users, SMALLINT)